Skip to content

 signal-hook [webhook] active

-daily-sync [cron→sprite] active 0 8 * * *
+daily-sync [cron] active 0 8 * * *

-upstream-hook [sprite] active ← myorg/otherrepo
+upstream-hook [webhook] active ← myorg/otherrepo

 {